Organization is key.

 It’s also pretty sketchy and not always in places you expect.

 If your information is unreliable or inaccurate, that’s going to blemish your brand.
 Vet and corroborate your sources.
 What bias(es) does your source have?
 Is there a credible, opposing viewpoint?

-My rule of thumb is that if I’m unsure or unfamiliar with the source’s reputation, I look for back-up sources, preferably ones I can verify on reliable.
+My rule of thumb is that if I’m unsure or unfamiliar with the source’s reputation, I look for backup sources, preferably ones I can verify as reliable.

 Remember: just because you see the same information on more than one site, that doesn’t mean it’s true.
 Study both sites to determine whether they are actually two different sources, or simply a case of repurposed or duplicate contact.

 Step 4: SEO research is essential for driving traffic and increasing brand awareness

 I’m a huge advocate of writing content for search engines.

 It doesn’t matter if it’s a blog post … case study … whitepaper … who doesn’t free traffic naturally flow to their website?